 If you see a downed power line call 911 immediately.
 For more safety information about downed power lines click here.

 Flooding or fallen trees may cause traffic back-ups and road closures.
-Road closures will be posted at www.cityofmillvalley.org as they are reported.
+Road closures will be posted on our homepage at www.cityofmillvalley.org as they are reported.
 Check www.mvtraffic.org for updates on traffic before your trip.

 We urge residents to take preparedness measures by seeking sand and sandbags should they need them.
 Sand and bags can be purchased at local hardware stores.
 Watch a video on how to fill and place sandbags.